हँसी तो फँसी

 Nikhil is different from many more recent romantic heroes, too.
 He is not a man-child in need of the taming influence of a more mature partner, like Ranbir Kapoor so often renders (e.g. Yeh jawaani hai deewani, Wake Up Sid).
 He is not sullen and too serious, waiting for a manic-pixie-dream-girl savior to teach him how to loosen up, like Shahid Kapoor in Jab We Met.
 Nikhil doesn't have all his stuff together - his business ventures are false starts that leave him begging for funding in increasingly bold ways - and he has an overdeveloped sense of loyalty that keeps him stuck to his fiancee Karishma (Adah Sharma), never responding in anger even when she says unconscionably cruel things to him.
 But Nikhil is unusually calm, genuine, and sweet for a filmi hero.
 You don't have to dig past any grating boys-will-be-boys personality traits to find the creamy center.
 That fact alone makes Hasee toh phasee refreshing and pleasant.

 Enter Meeta (Parineeti Chopra), a socially inept, chemically altered, peculiarly intelligent woman, and indeed the unlikeliest filmi heroine.
 Meeta is damaged in a variety of ways, some more vaguely specified than others.
 She may have a history of drug abuse - the characters who make this assertion might not be the most reliable interpreters of her behavior - but at any rate she is, in the film's present, dependent upon a cocktail of antidepressants that she prescribes herself.
 Forgery, kleptomania, and financial shenanigans all appear on her resume, but Meeta is also evidently a brilliant, if unconventional, chemical engineer.
-This is sort of the character who is at best a comic sideplot, the heroine's weirdo college friend.
+This is sort of the character who, usually, is at best a comic sideplot, the heroine's weirdo college friend.

 She is also profoundly lonely.
 In exile from her family and her country for seven years, Meeta is starved for compassion.
 She has suffered verbal abuse that is so intense as to be hard to watch, shredded by an overbearing uncle while other family members look on; no one stands up for her (until finally someone does).
 These scenes exemplify the sneaky richness of Hasee toh phasee, the moments in which it conveys a great deal in a relatively subtle way.
-Though it only happens twice during the film, the non-response of Meeta's family members suggest that this uncle's verbal sledgehammer threatens all of them with some frequency.
+Though it only happens twice during the film, the non-response of Meeta's family members suggest that this uncle's verbal sledgehammer threatens all of them with some frequency, bullying them into silence.
 And it helps explain a little of Meeta's symptomized peculiarity.

 In short, Meeta is a character with a whole lot going on.
 And Parineeti Chopra internalizes this many-tentacled beast of a backstory, rendering a performance that is vulnerable, sincere, and extremely appealing.
 Chopra throws herself into such unconventionally weird and likeable characters with great fearlessness, and it makes her an actor I want to see again and again.
 She showed it in Ladies vs. Ricky Bahl and shows it again here: a willingness to sacrifice glamor for the sake of telling a good story about a very interesting young woman.